piplabs/safe-tx-hashes-util/README.md

 **Options:**

 - `--help`: Display this help message.
+- `--version`: Display the latest local commit hash (=version) of the script.
 - `--list-networks`: List all supported networks and their chain IDs.
 - `--network <network>`: Specify the network (e.g., `ethereum`, `polygon`).
 - `--address <address>`: Specify the Safe multisig address.
 - `--nonce <nonce>`: Specify the transaction nonce (required for transaction hashes).
 - `--message <file>`: Specify the message file (required for off-chain message hashes).
 - `--interactive`: Use the interactive mode (optional for transaction hashes).

+> [!NOTE]
+> Please note that `--help`, `--version`, and `--list-networks` can be used independently or alongside other options without causing the script to fail.
+They are special options that can be called without affecting the rest of the command processing.

 Before you invoke the [script](./safe_hashes.sh), make it executable: